Maximus-247/Sales-Dashboard/README.md

 •	Visualization Used: Line chart to track sales trends over months.

-•	Recommendation: Implement targeted promotions and discounts in low-performing months.

 5. Geographic Sales Distribution (Summarized using GROUP BY in Oracle)